mclaughlin-d/rover-work-sample/life-detection-system-2024/README.md

 # Life Detection System - 2024

 ## Description
+The life detection system for 2024 consisted of 2 main components: a 3-stage auger which would drill into the dirt to colelct soil samples, and a carousel which performed tests on soil samples.

 ## Components
 1. Firmware - 'auger_2024': this project controlled a 3-stage auger system as well as a temperature sensor and a humidity sensor.